munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ```

 The compiled chunk needs to not only contain the values 1 and 2, but know *when*
 to produce them so that they are printed in the right order.
-Thus, we need an instruction that produces a particular constant:
+Thus, we need an
+instruction that produces a particular constant:

 ^code op-constant (1 before, 1 after)

 When the VM executes a constant instruction, it <span name="load">"loads"</span>
 the constant for use.
 This new instruction is a little more complex than
 `OP_RETURN`.
 In the above example, we load two different constants.
 A single
-bare instruction isn't enough to know *which* constant to load.
+bare opcode isn't enough to know *which* constant to load.

 <aside name="load">